paulbaumgarten/pbaumgarten.com/myp-design/intro-to-ai/README.md

         return action

     def train(self, experience):
+        # The experience parameter contains 5 items in it, seperate them out...
         prev_state, action, new_state, reward, done = experience
         # find the new action
         new_action = self.max_action(new_state)